(Disclosure: Some of the links below may be affiliate links)

 In this post, we are going to see the basics of P2P Lending.
 And I am going to detail my current investments.

 Most P2P lending platforms are acting as intermediaries between lenders and borrowers.
 A borrower can ask for a loan on the platform.
 And lenders can participate in that loan.
-A great thing is that several lenders can participate in the same loan.
+The great thing is that several lenders can participate in the same loan.
 It allows for small loans from lenders and high diversification.
 This simple model is called a three-party business model.

-In the biggest platforms, the loans are not coming directly from borrowers.
+In the most prominent platforms, the loans are not coming directly from borrowers.
 They are coming from loan originators.
 These are companies that are issuing loans.
 They are then filling these loans into the P2P lending platform.
 And the platform is then matching lenders and borrowers.
 This more complex model is called a four-party business model.

 Advantages of P2P Lending

 First of all, the returns can be quite high.
 It is not uncommon to find loans with more than 10% interest.
 In general, yearly returns of P2P Lending are higher than those of the stock market.

 Also, fees are generally reasonably low for investors.
 And you can often invest with as little as 10 CHF.
 It is straightforward to start investing in P2P Lending.
 It is much easier than investing in stocks.